 Noi scores 19, TCU trails early and beats Oklahoma St. 90-70

-Kenrich Williams scored 14 of his 16 points in the second half for the Horned Frogs.
-Alex Robinson scored 11 and had nine assists, and Desmond Bane had 10 points.
+Kenrich Williams scored 14 of his 16 points in the second half for the Horned Frogs, while Vladimir Brodziansky added 14 points.
+Ahmed Hamdy-Mohamed had 12 points, while Alex Robinson scored 11 and Desmond Bane 10.

 Kendall Smith led the Cowboys with 21 points, 14 in the second half.
 Mitchell Solomon scored the first seven points of the game and finished with 13.

 The Horned Frogs missed their first nine field-goal attempts in the first five minutes while Oklahoma State built a 14-2 lead.
-For the final 15 minutes of the half, TCU was 13-for-19 shooting (68 percent).
+For the final 15 minutes of the half, TCU was 13 for 19 (68 percent).

-The Horned Frogs hit halftime with a 39-36 lead.
+The lead changed hands five times before the Horned Frogs left with a 39-36 halftime lead.
 Noi had 11 points and six rebounds to lead TCU at intermission.

-Solomon didn't score again in the first half after his game-opening spurt.
+Solomon didn’t score again in the first half after his game-opening spurt.
 He played just six minutes and was one of three Oklahoma State players with three fouls before halftime.
-At 6-foot-9, he's the tallest starter for the Cowboys, who couldn't stop 6-11 Brodziansky and 6-10 Hamdy-Mohamed inside.
+At 6-foot-9, he’s the tallest starter for the Cowboys, who had difficulty stopping 6-11 Brodziansky and 6-10 Hamdy-Mohamed inside.

 TCU: The Frogs enhanced their chances for an NCAA Tournament bid.
-They still must play Texas Tech, a Big 12 co-leader with Kansas, in the final regular-season game.
+They still must play Texas Tech, a Big 12 co-leader, in the final regular-season game.

 Oklahoma State returns home to play Texas Tech on Wednesday.